Brazil’s Lula to reclaim presidency after beating Bolsonaro

 “If Lula manages to talk to voters who didn’t vote for him, which Bolsonaro never tried, and seeks negotiated solutions to the economic, social and political crisis we have,” Melo said, “then he could reconnect Brazil to a time in which people could disagree and still get some things done.”

-AP writer Carla Bridi contributed from Brasilia.
+Carla Bridi contributed to this report from Brasilia.